anindabitm/anindabitm.github.io/index.md

-Welcome to Aninda's blog using Fastai
+Welcome to Aninda's blog using Fastai (Fast template)